Human trafficking in North Korea: Protection

-The North Korean government does not make any known attempts to identify individuals as victims of trafficking or assist victims of trafficking.
+DOS reports find that the North Korean government does not make any known attempts to identify individuals as victims of trafficking or assist victims of trafficking.
 On the contrary, victims undergo severe abuse by the regime if caught attempting to cross the border or if deported back to North Korea by the Chinese government.
 While authorities screened repatriated North Koreans for contacts with South Koreans and exposure to South Korean cultural influences, they did not make a distinction between trafficking victims and illegal immigrants.

-North Koreans forcibly repatriated by Chinese authorities, including a significant number of women believed to be trafficking victims, are sent to prison camps, where they may be subject to forced labor, torture, sexual abuse by prison guards, or other severe punishment.
+According to the DOS, North Koreans forcibly repatriated by Chinese authorities, including a significant number of women believed to be trafficking victims, are sent to prison camps, where they may be subject to forced labor, torture, sexual abuse by prison guards, or other severe punishment.
 Repatriated victims who are suspected of having become pregnant with a child of possible Chinese paternity may be subject to forced abortions and infanticide; reports indicate that prison authorities may kill babies born to repatriated victims while in prison.
 The government did not ensure that trafficking victims are not penalized for unlawful acts committed as a direct result of being trafficked.

-Internal conditions in North Korea prompt many North Koreans to flee the country, making them particularly vulnerable to human traffickers.
+The DOS reports that internal conditions in North Korea prompt many North Koreans to flee the country, making them particularly vulnerable to human traffickers.
 North Korea continues to ban the existence of indigenous NGOs, and there are no international NGOs in the country that work to prevent trafficking or assist trafficking victims.
 North Korea is not a party to the 2000 UN TIP Protocol.